 Some people go on vacation so they can relax on a tropical island but others would rather stay out in the water.
 At Tiger Beach in the Bahamas, you’ll literally get to swim amongst sharks.
 The Bahamas is well known for having an unusual amount of shark activity, which means that the ocean’s most intimidating creation could be looming at every turn.
 To get to shark beach, which is not a beach at all, you’ll need to travel by boat.
 Once you take a leap of faith, a portion of the island’s tiger shark population will be summoned with bait and a bit of good luck.

 7. The Great Barrier Reef of Queensland, Australia

 You can’t talk about the best dive sites in the world without paying homage to Australia.
-The Great Barrier Reef is possibly be most well known place for diving on the planet, and it has all of the necessary elements you’d expect to find in a thrilling dive.
+The Great Barrier Reef is possibly most well known place for diving on the planet, and it has all of the necessary elements you’d expect to find in a thrilling dive.
 There’s coral reefs, giant sharks, tropical fish, warm water, and varying currents.
-Most of the places that you’ll visit at the Great Barrier Reef have distinctive names that describe what you can expect to see.
+Most of the places that you’ll visit, dive or snorkel at the Great Barrier Reef have distinctive names that describe what you can expect to see.
 The Acropolis is home to coral as far as the eye can see, while Cod Hole features a whole lot of cod.

 All is quiet when you’re dozens of meters below the surface of the ocean.
 Every inch of your skin will keep you aware of your surroundings as fish swim by and the current moves your body in different directions.
 Everything that you see will pull you into the moment as you see the full size of massive tuna, dolphins, and sea turtles in their natural habitat.
 Diving is incredibly exhilarating when you find sites that are truly spectacular.